rowcased/rowcased.github.io/ip.md

 def input_pause(text=' ** program paused ** '):

-    ''' pauses a program by waiting for input an optional message can be included'''
+    ''' pauses a program by waiting for input an optional message can be included '''

     input('\n%s\n' % text)